 Even if the defenders are archiving messages in a messaging application like Slack, and importing the events into a SIEM, they would have to build out their own analysis, detection, and alerting functions on their own - and then do that again for any other messaging applications that the company uses.
 This coordination is a logistical nightmare at best.
 The reality is that security teams today do not have the resources to build out this capability from scratch.

-To that end, SafeGuard Cyber has been building and improving upon its multi-channel communication detection capabilities over the past several years.
+To that end, SafeGuard Cyber has been building and improving upon its multi-channel communication detection capabilities over the past several years to help enterprises secure communication channels.
 SafeGuard Cyber solutions can now ingest thousands of messages from various platforms, such as:

 - Email solutions like Microsoft 365